Appendix A: RISCV

 hello world!

-Check cycles as follows,
+Check the number of cycles as follows:

 $HOME/git/lbt/exlbt/riscv$ vi m5out/stats.txt